aws/amazon-chime-sdk-js/guides/15_Background_Filter_Video_Processor.md

 }
 ```

 The create method will pre-load the model file and prepare background blur for use.
 Failure to load necessary resources will result in `isSupported` returning `false`.
+In the event that the builder creates the processor and it is not supported a no-op video frame processor will be returned and background blur will not be applied.

 ## Adding background blur to your application